AaltoSciComp/scicomp-docs/rse/index.rst

 We believe in openness, so make our procedures open.
 They may be out of date and are subject to change at any time.
-Also see the :doc:`FCCI Tech </tech/index>` seminar series for how our broader team works internally.
+Also see the `FCCI Tech <https://aaltoscicomp.github.io/rse-training/seminars/archive-2020/>`__ seminar series for how our broader team works internally.

 .. toctree::